Hardi-St/MobaLedLib/README.md

 # MobaLedLib
 ## Arduino library for controlling LEDs and other components on a model railway.

-**New: Languages / DCC Buttons / LED preview / pyProgGen / Port detection / EEPROM / Switches / 4 LED Channels / Variables / ...**
+**New: Faster uploading to Arduino / Fast Bootloader prog. / Day & Night Timer / Mainboard HW Tests / 64 Time entries in Pattern_Config / several new (LED) functions / Support for MB Ver.
+1.7 / Bug fixes **

 **Excel user interface to configure the LEDs without programming at all improved by the engagement of Pattern_Configurator and Program_Generator!**